 Another benefit of SEM is the possibility of monitoring the results of the campaigns, which are run in real-time.
 Google Analytics and Google Ads have features that help them give details about some of the most essential indicators of effectiveness such as CTR, CPC, and conversion rates.
 Such data enables you to plan and make changes to your campaigns as and when to meet your targets and achieve great returns on investment.

 SEM is flexible in that you are in control of your budget at all times.
-It is possible to specify daily budgets for your campaigns and fine-tune your bids as to achieve the maximum result in the shortest amount of time and with the least amount of money spent.
+It is possible to specify daily budgets for your campaigns and fine-tune your bids to achieve the maximum result in the shortest amount of time and with the least amount of money spent.
 Besides, since payment is made on the basis of cost per click, SEM can be more efficient as compared to other advertising techniques where payment is made regardless of the people’s interest.

 The foundation of any successful SEM campaign is thorough keyword research.
 It is essential to identify the keywords your target audience uses to search for products or services similar to yours.
 Utilise tools like Google Keyword Planner, Ahrefs, or SEMrush to discover high-performing keywords that balance search volume and competition well.
 Focus on short and long-tail keywords to capture a wide range of search queries.